jan-ferdinand/zudoku/index.md

 Peggy and Victor can use the card-based **zudoku** to convince Victor that Peggy knows the solution – and Victor won't get any hint about the solution.
 <label for="mn-prover-verifier" class="margin-toggle">⊕</label><input type="checkbox" id="mn-prover-verifier" class="margin-toggle"/>
 <span class="marginnote">
-	Peggy is in the role of the _Prover_, because she proves she knows something.
+	Peggy is in the role of the _Prover_: she proves she knows the solution.
-	Victor's role is the _Verifier_, because he checks whether Peggy really knows it.
+	Victor's role is called _Verifier_, since he checks whether Peggy really knows it.
 	These roles appear in every Zero-Knowledge Proof System, not just **zudoku**.
 </span>

 **zudoku** is immediately useful in proving knowledge of Sudoku solutions – obviously a very common problem.
-Apart from that, it also demonstrates that Zero-Knowledge technology is not (necessarily) magic.
+Apart from that, it demonstrates that Zero-Knowledge technology is not (necessarily) magic.
-**zudoku** is very intuitive, and does not need any mathematics.
+**zudoku** is very intuitive and doesn't need any mathematics or programming.

 # zudoku